fralalonde/grunner/README.md

 # Grunner
 A remote Groovy Script batch execution service.

-_Batch: a computer operation whose expected execution time is expected to exceed the user's willingness to wait for it to finish._
+_Batch: a computer operation whose execution time is expected to exceed the user's willingness to wait._

 **NOT SECURED FOR PRODUCTION**
 ---

 # Features
 _Grunner_ is an HTTP service that allows sending Groovy scripts to a remote server for batch execution.
 As the service runs the scripts, results are preserved for later retrieval.

 As of now, Grunner supports four operations:

 * Enqueue a new batch
-* List all batches status, with optional status filter
+* List all batches latest status
 * Cancel a batch
 * Retrieve a batch's results